 Pedestrians must use the east sidewalk, and share it with bikes on weekdays.

 Tips for biking crossing the bridge.

 You don't have to ride to Sausalito; you can always just turn around and ride back across the bridge.
 But if you have the time, I highly recommend the ride down to Sausalito.
 The views are great, and Sausalito is a fun place to visit.

 When you get off the northern end of the bridge, you will be following a path that goes under the bridge and taking a scenic route down the hill into Sausalito.
 This is a newer route, safer for bikes, with less traffic and prettier views than the previous Alexander Avenue route.

-Crossing on the West Sidewalk: you will already be at the North Tower parking lot.
+Crossing the Bridge on the West Sidewalk: you will already be at the North Tower parking lot.
 Find the signpost for the bike route to Sausalito, and enjoy!

-Once you're in Sausalito, there are bike racks where you can leave your bike and explore the town.
-The main street with shops and places to eat is Bridgeway, and the houses climb up the steep hills behind it.
+The main street with shops and places to eat is Bridgeway, and the houses and residential streets climb up the steep hills behind it.